 MBK has a reputation for being one of the cheapest malls in Bangkok, but that isn’t always the case — particularly for local souvenirs.
 Fortunately, there is enough competition inside of MBK for the same items that you can negotiate and shop around to score good deals.

-In general, negotiating prices isn’t always comfortable for Westerners.
-Negotiating prices in a shopping mall seems even more awkward, but doing so is the only way to avoid getting ripped off in MBK.
+In general, haggling prices isn’t always a comfortable process for Westerners.
+Negotiating for a discount in a proper shopping mall seems even more awkward, but doing so is the only way to avoid getting ripped off in MBK.

 Not all items are negotiable but many are.
 You’ll have to rely on instinct; asking if a shop can discount something never hurts.
 Don’t believe that a sign denotes a fixed price; many sellers, particularly on the upper floors, have already priced items to allow for some negotiating room.
-Obviously, trying to negotiate prices in Tokyu, the four-story department store with proper checkout aisles, won’t work!
+Trying to negotiate prices in Tokyu, the four-story chain department store with proper checkout lanes, probably won’t work!

 Tip: Don’t buy at the first place you see something.
 Rent is more expensive for shops on the lower levels, particularly those nearer to the entrances.
 You may see the same item later for less on higher floors.
 If not, you can always grab what you saw on your way out.